Hampshire students engage with Asian Studies through a variety of lenses.

 Through the same connection, two scholars, including a Chinese language teacher trained in teaching Chinese as a second language, reside on the Hampshire campus every year.
 In addition to teaching Chinese, they pursue their own research and education, auditing classes and utilizing our libraries.

-During January Term, several undergraduate students from the Chinese university come to take courses and help tutor Hampshire students who are studying Chinese.
+During Smith's January Interterm, several undergraduate students from the Chinese university come to take courses and help tutor Hampshire students who are studying Chinese.